Higher-order topological corner states and edge states in grid-like frames: Topological kagome grid-like frames

-Second, consider the case when $t<0$, and (1) $\epsilon>0$.
-By a method similar to that illustrated in Fig.~\ref{Fig_5_5}, it is found that none of the modes exhibit localization properties.
-(2) $\epsilon<0$: the modes are localized at the boundaries.

-Finally, we arrive at the conclusion: if and only if $t_2>t_1$ and $\epsilon>0$, or $t_2<t_1$ and $\epsilon<0$, topological edge states exist at frequencies $\beta$ solved from Eq.~\eqref{eq5_24}.
-The condition~\eqref{eq5_25} is proved.

-In the above discussions, we have not yet considered the case of $r=0$ (here the modes only have projections on the boundary), i.e., $\mathrm{e}^{\mathrm{i}\phi}=-1$.
+In the above discussions, we have not yet considered the case of $r=0$ (where the modes are completely localized on the outermost layer of cells, with zero displacement in the bulk), i.e., $\mathrm{e}^{\mathrm{i}\phi}=-1$.
 From Eq.~\eqref{eq5_30add}, we obtain $\theta_\mathrm{B}=-\theta_\mathrm{A}$; substituting this into Eqs.~\eqref{eq5_28} and \eqref{eq5_29} yields $k_1L=0$ or $\pi$, along with the existence condition of edge states for the case of $r=0$:

-Substituting Eq.~\eqref{eq5_36add2} into the left-hand side of the condition~\eqref{eq5_25}, it follows that $-\epsilon\cdot(t_1-t_2)=(t_1-t_2)^2>0$, and hence the solutions to Eq.~\eqref{eq5_36add2} must necessarily fall within the solution set of the condition~\eqref{eq5_25}, that is, the solutions $\beta$ to Eq.~\eqref{eq5_36add2} lie within (more precisely, lie at certain endpoints of) the yellow line segments in Fig.~\ref{Fig_5_4}(a), as intersections of blue curves corresponding to $\lambda_\mathrm{edge}^\mathrm{kagome}$ at $k_1L=\pi$ with the axis $\lambda=0$.
+Substituting Eq.~\eqref{eq5_36add2} into the left-hand side of the condition~\eqref{eq5_25}, it follows that $-\epsilon\cdot(t_1-t_2)=(t_1-t_2)^2>0$, and hence the solutions to Eq.~\eqref{eq5_36add2} must necessarily fall within the solution set of the condition~\eqref{eq5_25}, that is, the solutions $\beta$ to Eq.~\eqref{eq5_36add2} lie within (more precisely, lie at certain endpoints of) the yellow line segments in Fig.~\ref{Figure_11}(a), as intersections of blue curves corresponding to $\lambda_\mathrm{edge}^\mathrm{kagome}$ at $k_1L=\pi$ with the axis $\lambda=0$.